pauldon2/guestbook-go/README.md

 ### Step One: Create the Redis master pod<a id="step-one"></a>

-Use the `examples/guestbook-go/redis-master-controller.yaml` file to create a [replication controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) and Redis master [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
+Use the `guestbook-go/k8s/redis-master/redis-master-deploy.yaml` file to create a [deplpoyment].
 The pod runs a Redis key-value server in a container.
-Using a replication controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).
+Using a deployment is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).

-1. Use the [redis-master-controller.yaml](redis-master-controller.yaml) file to create the Redis master replication controller in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:
+1. Use the [redis-master-deploy.yaml](redis-master-deploy.yaml) file to create the Redis master replication controller in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:

     ```console
-    $ kubectl create -f examples/guestbook-go/redis-master-controller.yaml
+    $ kubectl create -f guestbook-go/k8s/redis-master/redis-master-deploy.yaml

     ```

-2. To verify that the redis-master controller is up, list the replication controllers you created in the cluster with the `kubectl get rc` command(if you don't specify a `--namespace`, the `default` namespace will be used.
+2. To verify that the redis-master deployment is up, list the deployment you created in the cluster with the `kubectl get deploy` command(if you don't specify a `--namespace`, the `default` namespace will be used.
 The same below):

     ```console
-    $ kubectl get rc
+    $ kubectl get deploy
     CONTROLLER             CONTAINER(S)            IMAGE(S)                    SELECTOR                         REPLICAS
     redis-master           redis-master            gurpartap/redis             app=redis,role=master            1
     ...